 Yes, there’s a chance your pen pal may be innocent, or at least not guilty of every single charge they were convicted of.
 However, if you have to believe they are innocent in order to feel comfortable interacting with them, that’s a problem.

 And there is a chance your pen pal may someday have their sentence commuted to life without parole, thus evading execution.
-However, if you find yourself having to bank on that possibility in order to have a relationship with this person, that’s a problem, too.
+(That might happen either as a result of their own appeals process or because the death penalty was abolished in the state in which they are imprisoned.)
+However, if you find yourself needing to bank on that possibility in order to have a relationship with this person, that’s a problem, too.

 III.
 Thou Shalt Not Google